mattsah/percy/README.md

 Percy does not aim to replace your build / installation system.
 As a package manager, it is focused on gracefully handling packages and solving the madness therein.
 In all the examples above we use `nim.cfg` based path configuration as `nim` itself also supports tasks via `config.nims`.
 Flags and/or autodetection may be added to see whether or not `--path` entries should be added to `nim.cfg` or `nimble.paths`, but nothing has been decided yet.

 While Percy intends to continue using `.nimble` files for the foreseeable future, it's not really intended to be mixed with other package managers.

+If you're curious to see how we build with `nim build`, check out [the config.nims file](./config.nims)